munrhalls/e-commerce-store-music-instruments/README.md

 - GraphQL querying for server-client request-response cycle,
 - Angular Frontend,
 - Backend with MongoDB/Mongoose for database, Node.js runtime,
-  Fastify + Typescript for git server, and GraphQL for server-client
+  Fastify + Typescript for server, and GraphQL for server-client

 BACKEND: